How To Recognize Arousal Addiction Symptoms

 These are statements and excuses used by people dealing with arousal addiction.
 They’re also common sentiments for people with a porn addiction as well.

 What else do those responses have in common?
-They’re all false.

-Any addiction is damaging.
-Just having an addiction implies a person’s behavior is out of balance and the addicted individual is no longer able to control their urges.
+Having an addiction means a person’s behavior is unhealthy and they’re no longer able to control their urges.

 Dr. Kurt works with people dealing with addiction on a weekly basis.
 In his experience,

 There's more to what makes an arousal addiction a problem than you may realize.
 Yes, it can make your life out of balance and lead to other problems, such as conflict with a partner.
 But the deeper issue is why you're doing the associated behaviors.
 What's the reason or motivation other than 'it just feels good'?
 I ask people to think about how they're 'using' it.
 It serves a purpose.
-There are reasons why they don't feel good and need the high of sexual arousal.
-Discovering the answers is what's necessary to truly get control over this as well as any other addiction.
+There are reasons why they don't feel good and need the high of arousal.
+Discovering the answers is what's necessary to truly get control over this, as well as any other addiction.”

 Many people mistakenly believe that compulsive sexual behavior that isn’t deviant or illegal is a no harm no foul situation.
 They may also believe that behind closed doors everyone else is doing the same thing, so their behavior is normal.